NiteshkumarJha/av_jobathon_sep2021/README.md

  2. XGBoost model
  3. Prophet model by individual stores.

-> **Random Forest** model is found to best performing model.
+> **Random Forest** model is found as best performing model.
 This model is again retrained on whole training set with below parameters:

 **Target** : $\sqrt{Sales}$